JsonGallagher/JsonGallagher/README.md

   </a>
 </div>
 <ul>
   <li>👋 Hi, I’m <a href="https://www.linkedin.com/in/jsongallagher/">@JsonGallagher</a>.
-As a data-driven marketing leader with over 10 years of experience, I develop and execute effective marketing strategies that drive revenue and organizational growth.
-Aside from marketing, I am a skilled web developer specializing in crafting visually appealing and user-friendly websites.</li>
+A marketing leader fueled by relentless curiosity, blending creativity and innovation to uncover growth opportunities, empower teams, and deliver impact.
+Currently exploring full-stack web development, building apps that streamline complex business challenges into seamless solutions.
+Passionate about harnessing artificial intelligence to drive innovation, optimize decision-making, and shape the future of marketing and business strategy.</li>
   <li>👀 I’m interested in Machine Learning/Artificial Intelligence and Data Science as they relate to marketing and analytics.</li>
   <li>🌱 I’m currently learning React and React Native.</li>
   <li>💞️ I’m looking to contribute to open-source projects related to the above fields/areas of expertise.</li>